Harringay online

 The council's rolling regeneration fiasco has many features

-1. By working together with their then former HDV partner (Lendlease) Haringey Council's intention was—by Compulsory Purchase—to force the thriving businesses out of our Borough and then to demolish their premises of the Peacock Estate
+1. By working with their-then HDV partner (Lendlease) Haringey Council's intention was—and likely still is—to force thriving businesses out of our Borough.
+The council wants to exact this by Compulsory Purchase … and then demolish the freehold-owned premises of the Peacock Estate

-2. It is an irony that the new owners want to demolish the council's old factory.
-Our council was likely to have overpaid by about a fifth for the building, which was always worth little more than the value of the land alone
+2. Peacock were right to reject the council's invitation.
+It is an irony that the new owners of Haringey's old Enfield factory now want to demolish.
+Our council may have overpaid by about a fifth for the building, which was worth only a little more than the value of the land alone

-3. It is a further irony the current demolition itself is also running into problems (photos below)
+3. It is a further irony that the current demolition in Enfield is itself also running into problems—photos below

-4. This is an example of how Haringey Council can and does burn taxpayer cash
+4. This is an example and a case study of how Haringey Council can and does waste taxpayers' cash

-5. The cumulative losses on the Shaftesbury deal are around £2,500,000, which is a small fraction of the total losses that the Council made on at least nine property deals transacted in the 36 months between May 2018 and May 2021
+5. The cumulative losses on the Shaftesbury deal are around £2,500,000, which is a small fraction of the total losses that the Council made on many property deals transacted in the 36 months between May 2018 and May 2021

-6. The mention in the linked video of the council leader and the council member for regeneration, refers to the Admin. prior to the current Administration, although of course, the same Majority Group Party remains in charge
+6. In the linked video below, the mention of the council leader and the council member for regeneration, refers to the Admin prior to the current Administration.
+It is of course, the same Majority Group Party that continued to be in charge

-7. The misguided and mishandled decision to buy factory was made in late 2019 and the losses on this deal began to accrue from the date of purchase on 2 July 2020
+7. The misguided and mishandled Decision to buy the factory was made in late 2019 and the losses on this single deal began to accrue from the date of purchase on 2 July 2020

-8. That huge losses on council property wheeling & dealing began to be generated in a 36 month period several years ago, makes the council's financial position today much worse.
-Especially considered inflation and the loss of interest
+8. After allowing for inflation and the loss of interest, those huge losses on council property wheeling & dealing began to be generated several years ago and make the council's financial position today much worse

-9. We may never know the total extent of the money losses caused and the real benefit lost to Haringey residents (in economics, the Opportunity Cost)
+9. We may never know the total extent of the monies wasted and the real benefit lost to Haringey residents.
+Or in economic terms, the Opportunity Cost

-10. Today, Haringey Council has millions of pounds of public money less for public benefit, than it otherwise would have
+10. Today, Haringey Council has millions of pounds of public money less for public benefit, than it otherwise would have.
+Public losses were other's private gains.

 Was this a missed opportunity by London's Borough of Culture 2027 ?